-But looking at this, if you’re watching this and saying, well, OK, is there stuff I can do?
-The answer is absolutely yes.
 To prevent kidney disease, we have to understand what causes it.
 The most significant contributor continues to be diabetes, diabetes, and diabetes!
-Now obesity is tied to type two diabetes.
-High blood pressure is linked to obesity.
+Now obesity is tied to type two diabetes and high blood pressure is linked to obesity.
 But diabetes by and far is the largest contributor to developing kidney disease.

 The authors then looked at the link between exercise and chronic kidney disease.
-They found that people who exercised versus those who hardly exercised had an 18 percent lower risk.
-And if you’re wondering what does that mean, how much exercise do I have to do?
-It was straightforward.
-They quantified it as at least 30 minutes per day.
-If you think about it, we have 24 hours in a day, taking 30 minutes out is very doable.
+They found that people who exercised versus those who hardly exercised had an 18 percent lower risk of developing chronic kidney disease.
+They defined exercise as least 30 minutes per day.
+If you think about it, we have 24 hours in a day, taking 30 minutes to exercise is very doable.
 And even if you can’t do it at once, you can split it up.

 Smoking, on the other hand, did not have any protective benefit.
-In fact, both current smokers and people who had smoked in the past had an 18 percent higher risk.
-And really, the thought process there is smoking is linked to insulin resistance.
-And other things it does is directly damages those endothelial cells lining your blood vessels.
+In fact, both current smokers and people who had smoked in the past had an 18 percent higher risk of developing chronic kidney disease.
+The thought process here is smoking is linked to insulin resistance and it directly damages the endothelial cells lining your blood vessels.
+One of the many functions of endothelial cells is to relax blood vessels.

-Endothelial cells help relax the blood vessels, and smoking causes direct damage.
-It also creates these advanced glycation end products AGEs, which lead to damage by producing reactive oxygen species inside the body.
+Smoking also creates advanced glycation end products or AGEs, which lead to damage by producing reactive oxygen species inside the body.

 Looking at this data, what are the things you can walk away from and apply to your health right now?
 Here are the six main components.

-- Eat a diet that’s rich in vegetables.
-A Whole Foods plant-based diet reduces kidney disease risk by twenty-one percent.
+- Eat a diet that’s rich in vegetables like a whole-food, plant-based diet to reduce chronic kidney disease risk by twenty-one percent.

-- Alcohol consumption, one drink or less per day, reduces kidney disease risk by 15 percent.
+- Reduce your alcohol consumption to one drink or less per day to lower your chronic kidney disease risk by 15 percent.

 - If you’re a smoker, quit now!
 It’s the best single thing you can do for your health right now is to quit smoking.
-So smokers and former smokers had an 18 percent higher risk.
+Both smokers and former smokers had an 18 percent higher risk of chronic kidney disease.

-- Lastly, salt intake: if you’re somebody who consumes a lot of salt, cut it down.
-Once again, Whole Food plant-based diets are naturally low in salt.
-Low salt diets are protective, while high salt diets had a 21 percent higher risk of developing chronic kidney disease.
+- Lastly, lower your salt intake: if you’re somebody who consumes a lot of salt, cut it down.
+Whole-food plant-based diets are naturally low in salt.
+The authors found that high salt diets had a 21 percent higher risk of developing chronic kidney disease.